Meet the Elected Chapter Delegates

 • Director at Large, California Society of Radiologic Technologists, 2023-2024

-• Student Committee Chair & Student Co-Chair, California Society of Radiologic Technologists, 2022
+• Student Committee Student Chair, California Society of Radiologic Technologists, 2022

 I bring a strong leadership background and commitment to our sonography profession.
-I participated in the ASRT Student to Leadership Development Program for three years, building advocacy and leadership skills, and I have attended two sonography chapter meetings.
-I served as sergeant-at-arms at the 2023 House of Delegates meeting and gained insights on the importance of uniting voices across the country.
-As director at large for the California Society of Radiologic Technologists for the past two years, I have contributed to the communications and scholarship committees and spoken at our annual conference.
-As CSRT student chair, I initiated the virtual “Meet the Expert” series, providing students mentorship and professional development opportunities.
-I am an active member of the Society of Diagnostic Medical Sonography and American Institute of Ultrasound in Medicine and attended the 2022 and 2023 annual meetings, staying on the forefront of ultrasound’s evolution.
-I am eager to advocate for our members and bring more awareness of sonography to the ASRT.
+I was California’s student representative in the ASRT Student to Leadership Development Program for three years and attended three Sonography Chapter meetings, and I am currently the Sonography Chapter alternate delegate.
+I served as sergeant-at-arms at the ASRT House of Delegates meeting in 2023, helping unite voices across the country.
+As the director at large and a committee member for the California Society of Radiologic Technologists the past three years, I contributed on various committees — including communications, The Technigram publication, annual conference planning, and the student scholarship — and I spoke at our annual conference.
+As the CSRT student chair, I initiated the virtual “Meet the Expert” series, providing students with mentorship and professional development opportunities.
+I’m an active member of the Society of Diagnostic Medical Sonography and the American Institute of Ultrasound in Medicine and have attended multiple annual meetings, staying on the forefront of ultrasound’s evolution.
+I want to advocate for our members to bring more awareness of sonography to the ASRT.
+Thanks for considering my candidacy.

 If elected as a Sonography Chapter delegate, I will prioritize keeping our members informed about critical issues affecting our practice area.
-I plan to implement regular communication through the ASRT Communities, collaborate with the ASRT social media updates and help create opportunities for ultrasound articles in the ASRT Scanner, disseminating relevant sonography advancements and providing members with insights into emerging trends and legislative changes.
-Additionally, I would like to assist the ASRT in creating a sonography roadmap for the ASRT website to provide clear guidance for students to understand the path to become registered sonographers with the American Registry of Radiologic Technologists or American Registry for Diagnostic Medical Sonography as well as educate professionals about career advancement opportunities and cross-training opportunities for mammographers to become ARRT-registered breast sonographers.
+I plan to implement regular communication through the ASRT Communities, collaborate with the ASRT social media updates and help create opportunities for ultrasound articles in Scanner, disseminating relevant sonography advancements and providing members with insights into emerging trends and legislative changes.
+Additionally, I would like to assist the ASRT in creating a Sonography Roadmap for the ASRT website, providing clear guidance for medical imaging students to understand the path for becoming a registered sonographer with the American Registry of Radiologic Technologists or American Registry for Diagnostic Medical Sonography.
+This would also provide opportunities for career advancement and cross-training opportunities for mammographers to become ARRT-registered breast sonographers, as well as other opportunities in the diagnostic medical sonography field.
 My commitment to transparency and proactive communication will empower our members to stay informed and advocate effectively for our profession.
+Thank you for your support.